thurst0/Angular-Schema-Editor/README.md

 In addition I've supplied a screen you can use to build the JSON meta data and output it.
 This allows you to add columns and specify data about the columns.

-+Field - Ideally this is the name of the field in the model you will be saving off or validating against.
+Field : Ideally this is the name of the field in the model you will be saving off or validating against.
-*Type : This is the data type
+Type : This is the data type.
-*String
-*Number
-*Date
-*Datetime
-*Boolean
-+Read Only
+1.)
+String
+2.)
+Number
+3.)
+Date
+4.)
+Datetime
+5.)
+Boolean.
+Read Only.
-+Caption : This will be the label and placeholder if applicable.
+Caption : This will be the label and placeholder if applicable.
-+Value : This will be the value that is initially loaded, and the value that is supplied on submit +Sequence : Order in which form controls will show.
+Value : This will be the value that is initially loaded, and the value that is supplied on submit.
+Visible.
+Sequence : Order in which form controls will show.

 Programming Reference
 ---------------------